NOAA-EPIC/land-da-data-uploader/README.md

 * AWS CLI
 * AWS S3 REST API

-In this demontration, the framework will implement Python AWS SDK for transferring the UFS SRW application fixed and input model datasets from the RDHPCS, Orion, to the cloud data storage with low latency.
+In this demontration, the framework will implement Python AWS SDK for transferring the UFS Land DA application fixed and input model datasets from the RDHPCS, Orion, to the cloud data storage with low latency.

 The AWS SDK will be implemented for the following reasons:
 To integrate with other python scripts.